 mortality_rate <- georgia$rate.female * 10e3

-#> 3 NA values found in x will be dropped from data x and matrix w
+#> 3 NA values found in x will be dropped from data x and from matrix w (nb: this disrupts row-standardization of w)

 #> Warning: Removed 3 rows containing non-finite outside the scale range